Cochituate State Park

 During the summer, Gates open at 8am.
-All boats off the water by 7pm, boat ramp closes at 7:30pm.
 Bathrooms locked at 7pm.
 Gates locked at 8pm.

-During the off-season: Enter at the boat ramp, open from dawn to dusk, no facilities available.
+During the off-season: Enter at main gate, open from dawn to dusk, no facilities available.

 Parking at Cochituate State Park

-Daily parking fee charged Memorial Day weekend through October 31
+Daily parking fee charged May 15 through October 31

 MA resident $8